torchbox/wagtail-content-import/docs/index.md

 # Welcome to Wagtail Content Import's Documentation

-Wagtail Content Import is a module for Wagtail that provides functionality for importing page content from third-party sources.
+Wagtail Content Import is a module for importing page content into Wagtail from third-party sources.
 Page content is imported into a StreamField, using a set of customisable mappings.
 Currently supports:

-###As sources:
+### As sources:
 - Google Docs:
 - OneDrive/SharePoint

-###As files:
+### As files:
 - Google Docs documents with:
     - Rich text
     - Tables